boredsquirrel/Recommended-Flatpak-Apps/README.md

 ### Warnings
 Mixin: outdated runtime, not well maintained

-Teams, Skype, Discord, ...: all not E2EE so your messages will be read, scanned, etc.
+Teams, Skype, Discord,... : all not E2EE so your messages will be read, scanned, etc.

 Telegram:
 - not using Electron, well packaged